joao-parana/tomcat-xe-ubuntu/README.md

 }
 ```

-Run as a daemon with 8080, 22 and 1521 ports opened, setting the hostname to db-server use the command:
+Run as a daemon with 8080, 22 and 1521 ports opened and mapped, setting the hostname to db-server use the command:

 ```
 docker run -d -h tomcat-server -p 1443:8080 -p 4422:22 -p 1521:1521 --name mytomcat parana/tomcat-xe-ubuntu